TRADUCTION FRANCAISE A VENIR...

-Because the Suites are (for most of us) our Alma mater , we have a personal story, and an individual approach to the text.
+The Suites are (for most of us) our Alma mater .
+We have a personal story, and an individual approach to the text.

-Having a clear opinion is important, it will define your interpretation, but finding your absolute truth doesn't mean it is the absolute truth.
+Having a clear opinion is important, it will define your interpretation, but finding your truth doesn't mean it is absolute.

-For example, it is not because I deeply believe the cello sounds better by reversing the bowing technique that I think it is the absolute truth, there is no right or wrong.
+For example, it is not because I deeply believe the cello sounds better by reversing the bowing technique that I think it is the absolute truth, nor that people who don't reverse are wrong.

 Stay open to discussion as well as different opinions.

 It can be a scary topic for a cellist since everything can be argued but discussions on the topic are very important because we can all learn from each other.

 LE MOT DE LA FIN